TheZink/Metropolia/Java/Ohjelmistoprojekti/1.2/OrientationTask2_4.md

+Continue with the three-phase simulation example (section Telephone call centre example: hand simulation) until one client of client type Y exits the system.
+Return your solution as an attachment to the solution of this exercise.

 | Time | Call Arrival   | Operator 1   | Operator 2   |                                                  |
 |------|----------------|--------------|--------------|--------------------------------------------------|
 | 0    | 3              |              |              |                                                  |